Pain Management Programs, why stress reduction and relaxation techniques are so important.

 Pain Management With Relaxation Techniques

 Muscle relaxation techniques are highly effective at reducing muscle tension and inflammation.
 These are some of the most important basics I used to teach students in my certificated relaxation therapy training.
 Relaxation Techniques are very effective at helping reduce the chronic pain and chronic stress cycle.
 They are also extremely helpful in the treatment of chronic anxiety and as a support aid for depression.

-Believe me the reduction in pain can be incredible and even better a dramtic improvement in the quality of your sleep.
+Believe me, the reduction in pain can be incredible and even better a dramatic improvement in the quality of your sleep.

 Cautions for those with disc problems and spinal injuries:

 Muscle relaxation techniques tend to be generally safe.
 But for those with serious spinal problems or slipped discs, you may not be able to do PMR fully.
 Autogenic and body scan techniques that don’t involve tightening the muscles are much gentler and safer.
 But it isn’t just relaxation techniques you should be including in your life.